yawaramin/lambdak/README.md

 Wraps Python's
 [with](https://docs.python.org/2/reference/compound_stmts.html#with)
 statement, but is limited to only a single context binding at a time.
-Also, uses an optional type (`Maybe`) to distinguish between the context manager making a value available or not in the `as` clause.
-See the `act_k` argument for details.

 #### Arguments

   - `expr_k`.
 Something that can be called with no arguments to get the context manager.

   - `act_k`.
-Something that can be called with one argument.
-It will be called with the context manager that is obtained from calling `expr_k`, and will be expected to perform some action with it.
+Something that will be called with either one argument, or none, depending on whether context manager binds a value or not.

-    If the context manager doesn't bind a value, i.e. if the equivalent `with` block in normal Python would have been `with x: ...` instead of `with x as y: ...`, then `act_k` will be called with an instance of the type `Nothing`, which represents a missing value.
+    If the context manager doesn't bind a value, i.e. if the equivalent `with` block in normal Python would have been `with x: ...` instead of `with x as y: ...`, then `act_k` will be called without any arguments.

-    If the context manager _does_ bind a value, then `act_k` will be called with an instance of the type `Just`, with its member variable `x` set to the specific value.
-See the example for details.
+    If the context manager _does_ bind a value, then `act_k` will be called with that value as the argument.

   - `k`.
 Optional (default `None`).
 The same as for `do_`.